 HO101 The inadequate and inequitable provision of housing in this country today is the result of inequalities in access to resources, particularly land, the inability of the free market to meet diverse housing needs, and a lack of investment in public housing.
 Government policy has encouraged the treatment of housing as a form of speculative investment, rather than a basic requirement for individual and social well-being.

-HO103 Much of our housing stock is very inefficient in terms of energy and water usage, making our homes a major source of greenhouse gas emissions which cause climate change.
+HO103 Much of our housing stock is very inefficient in terms of energy and water usage, making our homes a major source of the greenhouse gas emissions which cause the climate emergency.
 This also causes high levels of fuel poverty, and causes and contributes to physical and mental health problems.
 Improving the energy efficiency of all homes is a priority.

 HO302 Housing policy will be fully integrated with other policies to build more sustainable, self-reliant communities.
-The provision of housing should be coordinated with developments to provide work, leisure, education, transport and health care.
+The provision of housing should be coordinated with the provision of work, leisure, education, transport and health care facilities.

-HO400 National government, devolved administrations, the Greater London Authority and local authorities, should publish housing strategies, setting out policies to improve the affordability and quality of local housing, end fuel poverty, reduce environmental impacts and end severe problems such as temporary accommodation and rough sleeping.
+HO400 National government, devolved administrations, the Greater London Authority and local authorities, should publish housing strategies, setting out policies to improve the affordability and quality of local housing, end fuel poverty, reverse environmental damage and end severe problems such as temporary accommodation and rough sleeping.